-5.1 The origin of the settlement
+5.1 The origin of Spring Valley settlement

-Spring Valley informal settlement was established on what used to be a farm owned by a missionary who built a school on the land around 1962.
-Shacks are reported to have been built as far back as 1991, with most people settling in 1995 when a number of evictees from surrounding farms came to the site.
-Over the years the settlement has grown substantially as people have moved in from Limpopo, KwaZu-lu-Natal and Gauteng provinces.
-Whilst the majority of residents in this community are South Africans, there is a sizeable foreign population from Lesotho, Mozambique and Zimbabwe.
+Spring Valley informal settlement was established on land formerly used as both a farm and a missionary school (est. 1962).
+Shacks were reportedly built as far back as 1991, however most people settling there in 1995 as a result of evictions on surrounding farms.
+Over the years the settlement has grown substantially as people moved in from Limpopo, KwaZulu-Natal and Gauteng provinces.
+Whilst the majority of residents in this community are South Africans, there is a sizeable foreign population made up of immigrants from Lesotho, Mozambique and Zimbabwe.
 In 2014, Spring Valley had 2200 households, with an estimated population of 10 000.
-There has been a steady increase in the numbers of households as more people have moved into Spring Valley.
-The latest estimate is 2500 households and a population of 12 500.
-The following maps show the growth of the settlement since 2001.
+However, there is a steady increase in these numbers, with the latest estimate at 2500 households and a population of 12 500.
+The maps in Figures 6 and 7 show the growth of the settlement since 2001.

-Figure 6: Map of settlement growth over time
+Figure 6: Map of settlement growth over time (Source: Planact)